San Francisco Tree Accident Lawyer

 A little trickier to prove is the legal concept of ""constructive knowledge,"" which means that the owner should have known about the hazard because a reasonable person would have been aware.

 The only way by which a private property owner will be held liable (responsible) for your damages if you are injured by a tree on his or her property is if owner negligence can be established.
 An experienced tree accident lawyer will understand this and be able to make convincing arguments to help you receive compensation.Who Pays for Damages Caused by Dangerous Trees?

-In California, a personal injury claim must be settled, or a lawsuit must be on file with the court before the two year anniversary of the subject incident.
-If the injured person is a child, the two-year statute of limitations does not begin to run until the child reaches his or her 18th birthday.
+In California, a personal injury claim must reach a settlement or have a lawsuit officially filed with the court within two years of the incident.
+However, if the injured individual is a minor, the two-year statute of limitations only commences once the child reaches the age of 18.

-If the tree-related injury occurred on public or governmental property, however, the time in which the injured person must act is significantly shorter, usually only a matter of months.
-Again, retaining an experienced lawyer will help you to avoid the pitfalls that could result in the loss of all rights to pursue such an injury claim.San Francisco Trees
+If the tree-related injury occurred on public or governmental property, however, the time the injured person must act is significantly shorter, usually only a matter of months.
+Again, retaining an experienced lawyer will help you avoid the pitfalls that could result in losing all rights to pursue such an injury claim.San Francisco Trees

 San Francisco boasts an impressive urban forest.
 In 2015-16, the San Francisco Planning Department conducted a census of all of the street trees owned by the city.
-The census took more than a year, and the results were published in January 2017.
-The results revealed that there were more than 500 species and 124,795 trees in all.
+The census took over a year, and the results were published in January 2017.
+The results revealed more than 500 species and 124,795 trees in all.
 This did not even include all of the trees in green spaces or city parks - only city street trees.

 The most common San Francisco tree is the London planetree, or Platanus acerifolia, accounting for more than 8,500 trees within the census.

 San Francisco's Urban Forestry Council puts out a recommended tree list for the city.
 Some of the species featured on the 2019 recommended tree list are:

 - Lemon bottlebrush